prudhvi1519/Pins-Studio/README.md

 ## 🤖 How It Works
 ### Frontend:

-* Templates: Built with Bootstrap 5.3.3 and extended via base.html for consistent layout (navbar, footer).
+- **Templates**: Built with Bootstrap 5.3.3 and extended via base.html for consistent layout (navbar, footer).
-* Navbar: Includes a responsive toggler for mobile screens (<991px) with a pressing effect, right-aligned, and hidden on login/signup pages.
+- **Navbar**: Includes a responsive toggler for mobile screens (<991px) with a pressing effect, right-aligned, and hidden on login/signup pages.
 The brand ("Pins Studio") has dynamic hover and click animations.
-* Infinite Scrolling: Uses infinite_scroll.js with Masonry.js for a dynamic pin grid that loads more pins on scroll.
+- **Infinite Scrolling**: Uses infinite_scroll.js with Masonry.js for a dynamic pin grid that loads more pins on scroll.
-* Styling: Custom styles in customPinsStudio.css for buttons, cards, and navbar effects (e.g., gradient buttons, hover animations).
+- **Styling**: Custom styles in customPinsStudio.css for buttons, cards, and navbar effects (e.g., gradient buttons, hover animations).

 #### Example navbar HTML (base.html):
 ```bash